Portfolio Development Policy

 NIPPON REIT endeavors to develop a comprehensive portfolio of properties focused on income growth and stability, aiming to maximize unitholder value.

-Develop a Comprehensive Portfolio Comprising Office Buildings, Residential Properties and Retail Facilities as Major Investment Targets
+Develop a Comprehensive Portfolio Comprising Office Buildings, Residential Properties and real estates used for other purposes

 (Note 1) | “Investment ratio by asset type for the entire portfolio” refers to the figure obtained by dividing the total acquisition price of the investment assets of respective types by the total acquisition price of all the investment assets. |